Overview

 | Total | ~11,000+ bytes | ~655 bytes |

-Content is stored as nodes in LadybugDB (an embedded graph database).
-Stubs query the database at runtime and inject the resolved content into your agent's system prompt — exactly as if you'd written it by hand.
+Content is stored as nodes in Neo4j.
+Stubs query the graph database at runtime and inject the resolved content into your agent's system prompt — exactly as if you'd written it by hand.

 How It Works